ricecake88/ricecake88.github.io/_posts/2018-06-01-trials_and_tribulations_-_cli_gem_project.markdown

 ```

 But where could I move it to?
-I knew I could write class methods to retrieve all the movies that were being released in the current month, or this and the next Friday that way the CLI could just output the movie information directly without worrying about what to print and what not to print.

-But the methods of currentMonthYear and date_of_next_Friday didn't seem like it belonged in the Movie Class either.
+I knew I could write class methods to return the list of upcoming movies in the timeframe I wanted in the Movie class.
+But the methods of **#current_month_year** and **#date_of_next_Friday** didn't seem like it belonged in the Movie class either.
 They were helper methods.
-This resulted in the idea of creating a Helper module to store the the helper methods, and I could call them from any class, though it would mostly be used by the Movie Class in my program.
+This resulted in the idea of creating a Helper module to store the the helper methods, and I could call them from any class, though it would mostly be used by the Movie class in my program.

 Resulting Helper Module:
 ```